Where We Are, Bay of FundyThe Whale Camp at The Fundy Marine Science Institute

 Grand Manan Island

-Welcome to our comfortable home at the end of Seal Cove beach where first-rate dormitories have the feel of home and help foster community.
-The fourteen acre waterfront property is complete with inviting open fields and dramatic ocean vistas.
+Welcome to our comfortable home at the end of Seal Cove beach, where first-rate dormitories have the feel of home and help foster community.
+The fourteen-acre waterfront property is complete with inviting open fields and dramatic ocean vistas.
 The inviting dining hall exudes warmth and offers wholesome food choices prepared by our Newfoundland cooks.
-Everyone loves Sandra’s cooking from homemade breads and cookies to traditional thanksgiving-style dinners.
-Vegetarian options are readily available and even picky eaters find healthy options.
-We are able to accommodate food allergies.Welcome to our comfortable home at the end of Seal Cove beach where first-rate dormitories have the feel of home and help foster community.
+Everyone loves Sandra’s cooking, from homemade bread and cookies to traditional Thanksgiving-style dinners.
+Vegetarian options are readily available, and even picky eaters find healthy options.
+We can accommodate food allergies.